nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Names for both ingredients and recipes are case insensitive, so `pAnCakes` and `Pancakes` refer to the same recipe.
 Note that you cannot have duplicate recipes nor ingredients in ChopChop; items are duplicates if their names are the same.

 ### Ingredients
-An ingredient consists has a quantity with an associated unit, and an optional expiry date.
+An ingredient consists of a quantity with an associated unit, and an optional expiry date.
 Each ingredient can have multiple *sets*, where each set is a given quantity of that ingredient, exipring on a certain date.

 For example, you might have `500 ml` of milk that you bought last week that expires tomorrow, while you have another `1.5 l` of milk that you bought today, expiring two weeks from now.
 ChopChop will track both these *sets*, and will intelligently use the earliest-expiring set when doing its accounting.